Homosexuality in Japan: Mass media

 A greater number of gay characters have also begun appearing (with positive portrayals) on Japanese television, such as the highly successful Hanazakari no Kimitachi e and Last Friends television series.
 Boys' Love drama Ossan's Love aired first in 2016 as a standalone TV movie and was expanded to a TV series in 2018.
 The programme was so successful that a movie sequel was released the following year entitled Ossan's Love: LOVE or DEAD.
 In 2019 male same-sex relationships became further visible with the popular adapted drama What Did You Eat Yesterday?.
+Sailor Moon also brought homosexuals into the forefront with characters Haruka Ten'oh and Michiru Kaiou, two female senshi in a committed same sex relationship.

+The Boyfriend (ボーイフレンド, Bōifurendo) is a Japanese reality dating show on Netflix.
+It is the nation's first same-sex dating program.
+It premiered on July 9, 2024.

 Media

-The subscription-based gay magazine Adonis (ja) was published from 1952 to 1962.
+The subscription-based gay magazine Adonis was published from 1952 to 1962.

 In 1975 twelve women became the first group of women in Japan to publicly identify as lesbians, publishing one issue of a magazine called Subarashi Onna (Wonderful Women).

+In the early 1990s many forms of media started to show interest in gay culture and especially the experiences of gay men.
+They focused on gay men in relationships with heterosexual women.
+Examples of media being produced in this time are the movies: Okoge (Fag Hag, 1992), Kira kira hikaru (Twinkle, 1992), the drama series Dōsokai (Class Reunion, 1993), and the movie adaptation of Matsu’ura Rieko's 1987 lesbian-themed novel Nachuraru ūman (Natural Women,1994).
+Moreover, new gay magazines established themselves such as Badī (Buddy, 1993–2019) and G-men (1995–2016) and forged new ways in which the gay community could represent and build a community.
+Additionally, new magazines about lesbian experiences were published that challenged heteronormativity unlike former publications that often sexualised and pathologised lesbian experiences.
+In 1987 the first commercial publication by and for lesbian women Onna o aisuru onnatachi no monogatari (Stories of Women Who Love Women) was published.

 One of famous Japanese director Hirokazu Kore-eda's earliest movies, a documentary called August without Him, released in 1994, follows Hirata Yutaka, the first openly gay AIDS sufferer in Japan.
 Filmed over a series of months, it contrasts his public life as an outspoken figure on the lecture circuit with his personal descent into illness and death.

 With the rise in visibility of the gay community and the attendant rise of media for gay audiences, the Hadaka Matsuri ("Naked Festival") has become a fantasy scenario for gay videos.